-10 Watering Tips Help Your Garden Beat the Heat
+12 Watering Tips to Help ANY Garden Beat the Heat

-Here are some tips for keeping your miniature garden, and your full-sized garden, healthy during heat waves.
+Whoa Nelly!
+Heatwaves in June?
+I normally don’t talk about these dry topics until mid summer but here are some tips for keeping your miniature garden, and your full-sized garden, healthy during heat waves.
 You may be in an area with a water ban as well so it is even more critical to conserve whatever water you can.
-With proper watering techniques, you can get the most out of your watering even in extreme temperatures.
+With proper techniques and knowing what to look for, you can get the most out of your watering even in extreme temperatures.

 The following tips can work for containers or for the garden bed.

-4. What to water: Water the soil, not the plant, and make sure the water gets down to the roots.
+4. What to water: Water the soil, not the plant, and make sure the water gets down to the roots by waiting to see the water drain out the bottom of the pot.
+For in-ground gardens, get a trowel to check how-far-down your watering has penetrated for the best results.

 5. What to use: Conserve water by hand watering.
 Sprinklers and sprays of water don’t direct the water straight to the plant’s roots where it is needed.
 Use a watering wand on the shower setting, and turn the tap on half-way to avoid strong, misdirected sprays of water that is just going to evaporate in the heat.

-6. Corral the water: Build a trough around the base of your plants to direct the water straight down to the roots.
+6. Corral the water: This might only work in your full-size garden: build a trough around the base of each plant to direct the water straight down to the roots.
 Fill up the trough with water and let it drain down a couple of times for some deep watering.
-This is a critical technique if your garden is planted on a hill.
+This is a critical technique if your garden is planted on a hill, adjust the trough so it catches the water flowing down the hill.

 7. Mulch: Mulching means to put a 2″ to 5″ layer of (usually) organic matter on top of the soil to help keep the moisture from evaporating.
 Organic mulch can be bark, wood chips, straw, cocoa beans, pine needles, shredded leaves, compost or cut grass.
 Inorganic mulch can be a variety of things like rubber chips, newspaper, or plastic.
 For your miniature garden, use a fine compost and keep the layer even throughout the garden bed.
 For pots, the fine compost works well too, but normally you wouldn’t have much bare soil in a container.